Line Flow based SLAM: Conclusions

 \section{Conclusions}

 We propose a novel line flow representation for describing line segments in consecutive frames.
-Line flows encode spatial-temporal coherence of line segments in image sequences by considering the correspondences among 2D and 3D line segments.
-Based on line flows, we developed LF-SLAM.
-LF-SLAM can deal with many challenging scenarios such as texture-less images, occlusions, image blur, and features with similar appearances.
-The efficiency of LF-SLAM is higher than other systems.
-Compared with other state-of-the-art direct and indirect methods, our system achieves good performance on four datasets.
+Line flows encode the spatial-temporal coherence of line segments in image sequences by considering the correspondences among 2D and 3D line segments.
+Based on line flows, we developed LF-SLAM, which can address many challenging scenarios, such as texture-less regions, occlusions, blurred images, and repetitive appearances.
+Experiments show that compared with other state-of-the-art direct and indirect methods, LF-SLAM has higher efficiency and localization accuracy.
 In addition, LF-SLAM generates precise and visually appealing 3D line maps on-the-fly.

-Line flows maintain 2D line segments by fully exploiting the spatial-temporal constraints.
-Our system fails when the camera motion breaks the constraints, especially when long-term abrupt camera motion occurs.
-One possible solution to solve this problem is to adopt a coarse-to-fine strategy by extracting line segments from image pyramids.
-The pose estimation can be performed based on the image scales from small to large.

-Currently, our line flows model the coherence of line segments in monocular sequences.
-In the future, we will extend the representation to SLAM systems with stereo and RGBD cameras.
+The proposed LF-SLAM still has limitations.
+Line flows maintain 2D line segments by exploiting the spatial-temporal constraints.
+Therefore, our system fails when the camera motion breaks the constraints, especially when long-term abrupt camera motion occurs.
+One possible solution to this problem is adopting a coarse-to-fine strategy by extracting line segments from image pyramids.
+On the other hand, our line flows model the coherence of line segments in monocular sequences, which cannot obtain camera trajectories and 3D maps with real metric scale.
+Hence, in the future, we will extend the representation to SLAM systems with stereo and RGBD cameras.
 Moreover, we plan to compositely model flows of rich types of features, e.g., lines and planes.
-This is expected to enhance the robustness of SLAM systems to large camera motion, improve localization accuracy and generate more complete 3D maps.
+These are expected to enhance the robustness of SLAM systems to large camera motion and their ability to generate more complete 3D maps.

 \appendices